Flight/clocks/README.md

 # _Clocks_

-(See the README.md file in the upper level 'examples' directory for more information about examples.)

-This is the simplest buildable example.
-The example is used by command `idf.py create-project` that copies the project to user specified path and set it's name.
-For more information follow the [docs page](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html#start-a-new-project)

-## How to use example

-We encourage the users to use the example as a template for the new projects.
-A recommended way is to follow the instructions on a [docs page](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html#start-a-new-project).
+The basic version of the clocks project, which is using:

+- ESP32 microcontroller
+- TM1637 7-segment display
+- BME680 environment sensor (temperature)

+It connects to the Wi-Fi and syncs the time with the NTP server, showing the time and temperature on the screen.

+The project was created using [ESP-IDF plugin](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/) for Visual Studio Code and [ESP-IDF-LIB](https://esp-idf-lib.readthedocs.io/en/latest/).

-## Example folder contents
+## Folder contents

-The project **clocks** contains one source file in C language [main.c](main/main.c).
+The project **clocks-basic** contains one source file in C language [main.c](main/main.c).
 The file is located in folder [main](main).

 ESP-IDF projects are built using CMake.
 The project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets